 When we left, we walked across little puppies that we couldn’t help but stop and play with.
 Zara was smitten and had named all the puppies within the first 2 minutes.
 We had a nice puppy snuggle session, then moved on to continue the way to Kas.

 Back on the Road to Kas

-One the best things to do in Kas is enjoying the view – no matter where you are.
-As we rounded the top of the hill to Kas, we pulled over along the road to enjoy some mountain top views of the coastal town of Kas, and the sparkling Mediterranean before heading down to our Airbnb.
+One of the best things to do in Kas is enjoy the view – no matter where you are.
+As we rounded the top of the hill to Kas, we pulled over along the road to enjoy some mountain top views of the coastal town of Kas, Turkey and the sparkling Mediterranean before heading down to our Airbnb.
 We stayed outside of the city center in a flat that overlooked the sea and had a beautiful sunset and a nice view of the mountains.